UnironicHeyMoon/RDramaAPIInterface/README.md

 ### Q. WTF dude, my code was working yesterday and it suddenly started breaking, I literally cannot cope with this

-aevann probably fucked around with the code again lmao. ask him what's going on. also, for real, don't be a douche like "ah ha idiot I found an issue in the code". you are an api, aevann is going to prioritize actual users of the site over bots.
+aevann probably fucked around with the code again lmao. ask him what's going on.

 ### Q. Uhm, HeyMoon, your code is broken